Home Page

 Hot Springs National Park

 There is also a fountain with spigots in the parking lot of the Visitors Center at the end of Bath House Row.
-Bring a water jug and fill it with truly natural spring water.
+You can fill your water bottle there with spring water purified by Mother Nature.
 Just let it cool before you take a big drink!

 Shared by several American Indian tribes as a neutral ground, the Hot Springs have long been a magical place.
 Early settlers came to enjoy the hot springs and to seek cures for any number of maladies.
 A town quickly grew up around the springs.